google/WebFundamentals/src/site/the-essentials/multi-device-layouts/rwd-patterns/index.markdown

 Like the mostly fluid sample, content is stacked vertically in the smallest view, but as the screen expands beyond 600px, the primary and secondary content `div`'s take the full width of the screen.
-The order of the div's is set using the order CSS property.
+The order of the `div`'s is set using the order CSS property.
 At 800px all three content `div`'s are shown, using the full screen width.